BrightLab-ANVIL/Reddy_MotorMEICA/README.md

 ### MRI pre-processing and registration
 All anatomical and functional MRI pre-processing and registration scripts can be found at https://github.com/BrightLab-ANVIL/PreProc_BRAIN

-Detailed information on tedana and mult-echo fMRI analysis can be found at https://tedana.readthedocs.io
+Detailed information on tedana and multi-echo fMRI analysis can be found at https://tedana.readthedocs.io

 ### Motion analysis
 MotionCalc.m: Calculation of Framewise Displacement (FD) and task-correlation of motion